05-FP-Higher-Order Functions

 In each iteration of fold_left

-• the accumulation acc carries the result of folding first n elements from previous iterations;
+acccarries the result of folding first n elements from previous iterations; - the combine function

 let rec fold_left f acc = function